-&lt;sup>14 Adur Employment Land Review 2014.
+14 Adur Employment Land Review 2014.

 - 2.34 The SEP identifies the Shoreham area as one of the strategic locations for growth.
 It builds on the Greater Brighton City Deal (see below) and links the delivery of employment growth and new housing across Shoreham Harbour, Shoreham Airport and linked strategic housing allocations in this Local Plan.
-The SEP recognises the flood risk and transport constraints in delivering housing and employment growth and its bid to Government for funding focussed on addressing the funding gap that currently exists in delivering flood defences for the River Adur (Shoreham Adur Tidal Walls) and for Shoreham Harbour (on the Western Harbour Arm). - 2.35 In the summer of 2014, the LEP secured a total of approximately £202m from the Government's Local Growth Fund to support economic growth in its area which will bring forward at least £240m of additional investment from local partners and the private sector.
-For Shoreham, the Local Growth Fund awarded £9.5m for flood defence projects and transport access improvements.
-Further investment is also committed by the LEP to this infrastructure provision as well as by the Environment Agency (for flood defences).
+The SEP recognises the flood risk and transport constraints in delivering housing and employment growth and its bid to Government for funding focussed on addressing the funding gap that currently exists in delivering flood defences for the River Adur (Shoreham Adur Tidal Walls) and for Shoreham Harbour (on the Western Harbour Arm).
+Transport infrastructure represented the single largest element of the bid. - 2.35 In the summer of 2014, the LEP secured a total of approximately £202m from the Government's Local Growth Fund to support economic growth in its area which will bring forward at least £240m of additional investment from local partners and the private sector.
+For Shoreham, the Local Growth Fund awarded £9.5m for flood defence projects and £13.78m for the Shoreham Area Transport Package (which includes Shoreham Airport) transport access improvements.
+Further investment is also committed by the LEP to support Highways England to improve the capacity, reliability and resilience of the roads recognising the problems of congestion on the A27 Worthing and Lancing corridor and towards flood defences (in addition to funding from the Environment Agency). this infrastructure provision as well as by the Environment Agency (for flood defences).